 VI.
 Annual Faculty Review and Third Year Review

 - Information to be Solicited.
-In preparation for the development of such proposed recommendations, the head shall consider information solicited from individual faculty in connection with their annual reviews about their teaching, research, publication, professional and administrative activities, and other matters relevant to merit salary increases, and shall take due account of this information.
+In preparation for the development of the proposed recommendations described in Section VII(b)(i), the head shall consider information solicited from individual faculty in connection with their annual reviews about their teaching, research, publication, professional and administrative activities, and other matters relevant to merit salary increases, and shall take due account of this information.

-(c) Members of the advisory committee will be given the opportunity to examine these proposed recommendations and discuss them with the head at a meeting of the committee called to discuss some or all of the proposed increases.
+- Consultation with Advisory Committee.
+Members of the advisory committee will be given the opportunity to examine the proposed recommendations described in Section VII(b)(i) and discuss them with the head at a meeting of the advisory committee called to discuss some or all the proposed increases.

 VIII.
 Grievance Procedures

-(a) Any faculty member has the right to bring formal grievances concerning actions or policies of the department, its officers, committees, or other faculty.
-Informal resolution is strongly encouraged before any such formal grievance is initiated.
-Grievances alleging contraventions of federal, state or University regulations and policy with respect to discrimination or harassment should be made to the University’s Affirmative Action Office.
+- Grievances within the Jurisdiction of the Office of Access and Equity.
+Grievances alleging contraventions of federal, state or University regulations and policy with respect to discrimination or harassment should be made to the Office of Access and Equity.
 The remainder of this Article pertains to the handling of other grievances.

 IX.
 Revision of Bylaws

-(a) Any three regular faculty and/or specialized faculty in the teaching or research professor ranks with an appointment of at least 50% in the department may propose a modification of these bylaws.
+(a) Periodic Amendment.
+Any three regular faculty and/or specialized faculty in the teaching or research professor ranks with an appointment of at least 50% in the department may propose a modification of these bylaws.
 The proposed modification will be considered first by the advisory committee and then submitted to the department for discussion and vote.
 The adoption of any proposed modification shall require approval by a majority of the regular faculty.